pinecoding/scrappydox/README.txt

     for the Glossary~Complete.txt file, along with an appropriate "Load from Refs" command, is:

-        * Split for Refs: Glossary~Complete.txt
+        * Split for Refs: Glossary~Complete.txt using Glossary^*
         * Load from Refs: path Glossary using Glossary^*

-    Note that the file specification in the "Load from Refs" command does not contain an extension.
-That is because the anchor blocks pulled out of the file in the "Split for Refs" command are turned into pseudo-files with a filename that is just a file-appropriate version of the anchor name.
-For example, the anchor block for anchor

-        <"Glossary^Alluvial Fan">

-    is given the case-insensitive filename

-        glossary^alluvial_fan
+    Each anchor is turned into a filename by taking the name portion of the anchor (ignoring the path) and substituting it for the asterisk in the filename specification at the end of the statement.
+These generated filenames can then be matched by the generated filenames in "Load from Refs" statements.
+If a match is found, the anchor block is fit into the hierarchy of sections based on the path in its generated filename.

     In addition to document construction capabilities, scrappydox supports the following shorthand notations: